▪Simulation Results of Risks and Opportunities

 Risk Impact

 The production stability of raw materials is affected by extreme climate.
 In particular, copper plates and copper strips are widely used as electrical conductor materials in various industries.
-If suppliers are unable to provide goods in a timely manner, products may not be shipped in accordance with customer demand, which may result in delayed delivery of products or even a disruption in the industry supply chain, leading to a decrease in operating revenue.
+If suppliers are unable to provide goods in a timely manner, products may not be shipped in accordance with customer demand, which may result in delayed product delivery or even a disruption in the industry supply chain, leading to a decrease in operating revenue.

 Extreme climate change increases transportation costs: